The Various Types of Software Tools You Need to Know When Managing Assets

 4. Service Management (Facilities Management, Help Desk and Customer Service).

-The main reasons to acquire IT Asset Management Software is to understand usage of software and hardware within a company, manage IT services (making sure that the IT infrastructure is optimal and reliable) and to maintain Asset Register/Inventory.
+The main reasons to acquire an ITAM system is to understand the usage of software and hardware within a company, manage IT services (making sure that the IT infrastructure is optimal and reliable) and maintain Asset Register/Inventory.

 #3.
 Asset Tracking Software